Find Mentorship Opportunities

 Many SETAC members are excited and very willing to share their insight with those seeking career guidance.
 Volunteering as mentors allows members to share knowledge and expertise while also gaining valuable insights and guidance as mentees, where both mentors and mentees foster mutual growth and development.

-SETAC Global Meetings typically have several opportunities for members to connect with experienced professionals for career advice such as the practically ubiquitous student-mentor dinner, exploring career choices seminar, and new-comer mixers.
+SETAC Global Meetings typically have several opportunities for members to connect with experienced professionals for career advice.
 There are also lots of opportunities to connect with mentors at SETAC Regional Chapter and Branch Events.
 Look for those opportunities at registration!

 Outside meetings, explorer and full members can also volunteer to be mentors or look to identify mentors for themselves online.

-To particiapte in the virtual mentor macthing program, follow these three easy steps:
+To participate in the virtual mentor matching program, follow these three easy steps:

 You can also follow these step-by-step instructions to get started.
 The guide encompasses three sections: General tips (steps 0–9), become a mentor (steps 10–15) and find a mentor (steps 16–21).